CHP investigates two outbreaks of upper respiratory tract infection

 |Type of school (District)||Number of people affected and details of medical attention||Earliest onset date||Symptoms|

-The public should maintain good personal and environmental hygiene against influenza and other respiratory illnesses.
+The public should maintain good personal and environmental hygiene against influenza and other respiratory illnesses and note the following:

-• Receive seasonal influenza vaccination for personal protection;
+- Receive a seasonal influenza vaccination for personal protection;

 Members of the public, particularly children, the elderly and those with chronic diseases, should wear a face mask and consult a doctor promptly if they develop symptoms of respiratory tract infection.